microsoft/ark/docs/quickstart.md

 output_tensor = ark.add(input_tensor, input_tensor)
 ```

 Next, we need to launch the ARK runtime and initialize the input and output tensors.
 You can copy a numpy array into a tensor on GPU using `tensor.from_numpy(ndarray)`.
-By calling `runtime.launch()`, the ARK runtime will be launched, which will freeze and schedule the model.
-Then, it will generate and compile the CUDA kernel for the model, and allocate GPU memory during the launch.
+By calling `runtime.launch()`, the ARK runtime will be launched.
+It will freeze the model and allocate GPU memory.
+Then it will schedule the model, generate and compile the CUDA kernel for the model.
 Therefore, it is necessary to call `runtime.launch()` before copying the tensor between the host and device.
 It is not allowed to modify the model after launching the ARK runtime.

 ```python